Rectangular diagrams of surfaces: distinguishing Legendrian knots: Mirror diagrams and the standard contact structure

-\begin{defi} Let~$\rho$ and~$\rho'$ be two enhanced divided ribbon graphs such that, if we view them as ordinary enhanced spatial ribbon graphs, then~$\rho'$ is obtained from~$\rho$ by a handle addition.
+\begin{defi} Let~$\rho$ and~$\rho'$ be two divided ribbon graphs such that~$\rho'$ viewed as an ordinary spatial ribbon graph is obtained from~$\rho$ by a handle addition.
 Let also~$F$, $F'$, and~$d$ be as in Definition~\ref{handle-addition-def}.
 We say that the transition~$\rho\mapsto\rho'$ is \emph{a propagation}, and the inverse transition is \emph{a shrinking} if the hole patched by~$d$ is negligible, and we have~$F'\subset_{\mathrm d}F$. \end{defi}

 Let us explain this operation in different terms.
-One can see that if~$F$ is a compact surface endowed with a declaration which of the patchable connected components of~$\partial F$ are inessential, and~$\delta$ is an abstract dividing set on~$F$ consisting of pairwise disjoint arcs, then there exists a unique equivalence class of divided enhanced spatial ribbon graphs~$\rho$ such that~$F\in S_\rho$ and~$\delta\in\Delta(F)$.
-Thus, isotopy classes of such pairs~$(F,\delta)$, which we call \emph{divided surfaces}, are in a natural one-to-one correspondence with equivalence classes of divided enhanced spatial ribbon graphs.
+One can see that if~$F$ is a compact surface, and~$\delta$ is an abstract dividing set on~$F$ consisting of pairwise disjoint arcs, then there exists a unique equivalence class of divided spatial ribbon graphs~$\rho$ such that~$F\in S_\rho$ and~$\delta\in\Delta(F)$.
+Thus, isotopy classes of such pairs~$(F,\delta)$, which we call \emph{divided surfaces}, are in a natural one-to-one correspondence with equivalence classes of divided spatial ribbon graphs.

 For~$(F,\delta)$ a divided surface, a connected component~$\gamma$ of~$\partial F$ is \emph{negligible} if~$\gamma$ is inessential and there are exactly two endpoints of~$\delta$ on~$\gamma$.

 If a connected component~$\beta$ of~$\delta$ has one endpoint on a negligible component~$\gamma$ of~$\partial F$, and the other endpoint on a component~$\gamma'\ne\gamma$, the removal of a tubular neighborhood~$U$ of~$\beta$ such that~$U\cap\delta=\beta$ from~$F$ represents a shrinking.
 This is illustrated in Figure~\ref{propagation-fig}, where the dividing sets of the divided surfaces are shown in green.